alanfranz/killmesoftly/README.md

 ## Requirements

-Those should be available on almost any Linux system, even on minimal installs:
+Those should be available on almost any Linux system, even on minimal installs, and are installed by default in OSX.

 * Linux or OSX
 * Bash